exercism/bash/concepts/heredocs/about.md

 ## In Summary

-Here documents are a flexible and convenient way to manage multi-line input in Bash scripts.
+Here documents (or "heredocs") are a flexible and convenient way to manage multi-line input in Bash scripts.
 They simplify the process of embedding text and data directly within your scripts, making them more self-contained and easier to read.

-Here strings are like here documents, but offer a simpler, more dynamic syntax.
+Here strings (or "herestrings") are like here documents, but offer a simpler, more dynamic syntax.